sethryder/library-helper/README.md

 Getting started.
 ---------------------

 library-helper is very simple to use.
-Just include the helper and intiate the library-helper class.
+Just include the helper and initiate the library-helper class.
 For some methods you will also need a developer key.
 You can get one here: https://www.librarything.com/services/keys.php

 ```php
 <?php